Program: M.A., Multicultural and Multilingual Education in Secondary Schools

 Education (ED) 1208

-- Students read, evaluate, and synthesize educational theory and research in multicultural and multilingual education in order to develop and establish their own conceptualizations of the guiding principles and areas of inquiry of the field.
+- Read, evaluate, and synthesize educational theory and research in multicultural and multilingual education in order to develop and establish their own conceptualizations of the guiding principles and areas of inquiry of the field.

-- Students critically examine their subject knowledge, pedagogical content knowledge, and pedagogical skills to situate these within the guiding principles of multicultural and multilingual education.
+- Critically examine their subject knowledge, pedagogical content knowledge, and pedagogical skills to situate these within the guiding principles of multicultural and multilingual education.

-- Students design, conduct, and apply research to promote the principles of multicultural and multilingual education within diverse schools and communities.
+- Design, conduct, and apply research to promote the principles of multicultural and multilingual education within diverse schools and communities.

-- Students demonstrate educational awareness through critical analysis of current discipline-based and general educational issues, and evaluation of how those impact diverse schools, families, and communities.
+- Demonstrate educational awareness through critical analysis of current discipline-based and general educational issues, and evaluation of how those impact diverse schools, families, and communities.

-- Students strive to influence policy and practice that promote the principles of multicultural and multilingual education through advocacy, example, and leadership.
+- Strive to influence policy and practice that promote the principles of multicultural and multilingual education through advocacy, example, and leadership.